sio/Makefile.venv/README.md

 [pip-compile]: docs/howto-pip-compile.md

-##### SETUP_PY
+##### SETUP_PY, SETUP_CFG, PYPROJECT_TOML, VENV_LOCAL_PACKAGE

-Space separated list of paths to setup․py files.
+Space separated list of paths to files that contain build instructions for local Python packages.
 Corresponding packages will be installed into venv in [editable mode] along with all their dependencies.
-*Default: setup․py*
+*Default: setup.py setup.cfg pyproject.toml (whichever present)*

 Non-existent and empty values are treated in the same way as for REQUIREMENTS_TXT.